 When it comes to adopting a serious approach with regard to financial markets and trading, backtesting plays a major role in the resulting workflow and overall reliability of the system in place.
 After coming up with a trading strategy, it should be scientifically tested with historical data before shipping it to a live trading environment and putting money at risk.

-Regardless of the programming language, you’re using, you’ll have to choose between using a thor-party library or creating your own engine.
+Regardless of the programming language you’re using, you’ll have to choose between using a thor-party library or creating your own engine.
 In other words: should you create your own backtester?

-The short answer is yes, it is convenient to build your own backtester.
+The short answer is yes; it is convenient to build your own backtester.
 In addition to greatly improving your programming (or Excel) skills, you will also gain a deeper understanding of the inner workings of a backtesting engine.
-Moreover, creating a backtesting engine will also force you to decide the assumptions of the backtester, which in turn will make you more knowledgeable when it comes to knowing the limitations of backtesting.
+Moreover, creating a backtesting engine will also force you to decide the assumptions of the backtester, which will make you more knowledgeable when it comes to knowing the limitations of backtesting.

 In the following sections, I will cover both the advantages and disadvantages of creating your own backtesting engine from scratch.
-Additionally, I will compare the vectorized and event-driven approaches, and discuss a few additional relevant topics related to backtesting.
+Additionally, I will compare the vectorized and event-driven approaches and discuss a few additional relevant topics related to backtesting.

 Advantages of building your own backtester

 Every model is a simplification of the phenomena that it tries to replicate, and backtesting is no exception.
 Those simplifications are more or less realistic depending on the type of asset being traded or the strategy that you’re trying to test.
 For example, it would be unreal unrealistic, and useless to evaluate the performance of a market-making algorithm if you do not account for slippage.
 Creating your own backend will force you to actively make trade-offs between simplicity and reality.